-HRSD Appendix A SSO RP SSORS NUMBER DATE: COMMUNICATIONS SPILL REPORTING FORM ☐Yes ☐ No. Are there significant traffic management impacts?
+Communications immediately at 757-642-1321(cell).
+Are there significant traffic management impacts?
 (If yes, please provide street names, direction of travel lanes affected, number of lanes affected, expected duration, etc.) What is the closest crossroad or intersection for this incident?
-Comments: Will a Pump and Haul process be utilized? □Unsure □Yes □ No (If yes, please provide a summary of operations, if discharge locations are determined, neighborhoods affected, and expected duration) Comments: Will Residents/Community/Businesses be 'affected'? □Unsure □Yes □ No Will a Spill Incident Door Hanger be distributed to affected residents/businesses ☐Yes ☐ No (Example: odors, property damage, spill or cleanup efforts visible, inability to access homes, neighborhoods, property, etc.) Comments: Have we previously experienced issues in this area or are you aware of infrastructure failures here in the past? ☐Yes ☐ No Comments: □Yes Are there any disruptions to utility service(s)? □ No (Will our SSO/work affect our service or any utilities/services other than ours?)
-Comments: WQ Preliminary Assessment Should WQ sampling begin in the waters affected by this incident?
-At this time, do you foresee a recreational (swimming, fishing) water advisory to be released? □Unsure ☐Yes ☐ No Comments:
+Comments: Will a Pump and Haul process be utilized? □Unsure □Yes □ No (If yes, please provide a summary of operations, if discharge locations are determined, neighborhoods affected, and expected duration) Comments: Will Residents/Community/Businesses be 'affected'? □Unsure □Yes □ No Will a Spill Incident Door Hanger be distributed to affected residents/businesses □Yes □ No (Example: odors, property damage, spill or cleanup efforts visible, inability to access homes, neighborhoods, property, etc.) Comments: Have we previously experienced issues in this area or are you aware of infrastructure failures here in the past? □Yes □ No Comments: Are there any disruptions to utility service(s)? □Yes □ No (Will our SSO/work affect our service or any utilities/services other than ours?)
+Comments: Public Advisory Assessment At this time, do you foresee a recreational (swimming, fishing) water advisory to be released? □Unsure □Yes □ No Comments: Point of contact in the field or reporting the incident: NameCell